Page Stream was one of our most requested features after Fomo launched in 2016.

 Step 1 - Enable Page Stream

-While logged into Fomo navigate to Integrations, then search for Page Stream or scroll down to find it.
+While logged into Fomo navigate to Notifications, then search for Page Stream

 Click to connect.